jose-oc/josefo-developer/content/video/ffmpeg/extract-images-from-video.en.md

 ### Get timestamp with ffprobe

+I don't really want to have the timestamp printed in the image, I want to have that data externally or as metadata.

-ffprobe can help us to know the timestamp of every frame in the video so we can use it to know the timestamp of the frames that we've extracted by simulating the same video filter we applied with ffmpeg, i.e. `fps`.
+The command ffprobe can help us know the timestamp of every frame in the video so we can use it to know the timestamp of the frames that we've extracted by simulating the same video filter we applied with ffmpeg, i.e. `fps`.

 Let's say we extract a frame every 5 seconds with this command: